circular-o/circular/docs/getting-started/overview.md

 Critical bug fixes in earlier versions will be addressed based on their severity and impact.

 If you need to support IE11 or pre-Chromium Edge, this library isn't for you.
 Although web components can (to some degree) be polyfilled for legacy browsers, supporting them is outside the scope of this project.
-If you're using Shoelace in such a browser, you're gonna have a bad time. ⛷
+If you're using %LIBRARY_NAME% in such a browser, you're gonna have a bad time. ⛷

 ## License

-Shoelace is designed in New Hampshire by [Cory LaViska](https://twitter.com/claviska).
+%LIBRARY_NAME% is designed and developed in Hamburg by [%LIBRARY_NAME% Team](https://twitter.com/%TWITTER_USER%).
 It's available under the terms of the MIT license.

 Designing, developing, and supporting this library requires a lot of time, effort, and skill.
 If you're using this software to make a profit, I respectfully ask that you help [fund its development](%SPONSOR_URL%) by becoming a sponsor.